csc-training/geocomputing/pdal/README.md

 ## Excercise 3.
 Parallelising PDAL usage with array jobs

 When you want to run your pipeline on multiple files it can be done easily in Taito with array jobs.
 Array jobs are a way of running the same task multiple times for example for different input files.
 To use array jobs you need to submit your job through the batch job system rather than running it interactively in Taito-shell.
-In the second excercise the goal is to run the json pipeline created in the first excersize on 4 different files in parallel.
+In this excercise the goal is to run the json pipeline from the previousexcersize on 4 different files in parallel.

  1. Connect to taito login node
  2. Change to the excercise folder.